Please email the front desk at fwps@sturgeon.ab.ca or call 825-349-0021 to excuse your child if they will be absent, late, or leaving school early.

 At Four Winds Public School, we are committed to fostering safe, supportive, and inclusive learning environments for all students.
 One of the key tools we use to achieve this is the Therapeutic Crisis Intervention for Schools (TCIS) system.
 TCIS is a trauma-informed, division-wide framework designed to help staff prevent crises, de-escalate potential conflicts, and support students in developing healthy emotional regulation and coping skills.
 This system not only enhances safety and well-being but also promotes stronger relationships between students, staff, and families.

-The Four Winds Public School, Early Bird Cafe, is up and running again for the second year at school.
-Our EBC feeds our students who have food insecurities healthy snacks and lunches throughout the year.
-If you wish to volunteer or be a part of our EBC, you can email Mrs. Kim deChamplain at: kim.dechamplain@sturgeon.ab.ca
+The Four Winds Public School, Early Bird Cafe, is up and running again for the third year at school.
+Our EBC's main focus is to nourish our students experiencing food insecurities by providing healthy breakfast, lunch & snack options everyday throughout the school year.
+If you would like more information about our program or wish to volunteer, you can email Mrs. Kim deChamplain at: kim.dechamplain@sturgeon.ab.ca

 We appreciate any donations, whether it be monetary, food, or your volunteer time.
 Please contact Kim deChamplain for more information.